Skip to content

 change_type is one of "created", "modified", or "deleted".

 Both events expose the CLAUDE_ENV_FILE environment variable.
-Writing KEY=value lines to this file persists variables into the agent's subsequent Bash invocations — the same mechanism SessionStart hooks use.
-Without this, environment changes made inside a hook script don't reach Claude Code's tool execution context.
+Write KEY=value lines to this file and the variables persist into the agent's later Bash calls — the same mechanism SessionStart hooks use.
+Without it, environment changes made inside a hook script never reach Claude Code's tool execution context.

 # Inside any CwdChanged or FileChanged hook: